fission/fission/CONTRIBUTING.md

 ### cmd

 Cmd package is entrypoint for all runtime components and also has Dockerfile for each component.
-The actual logic here will be pretty light and most of logic of each component is in `pkg` (Discussecd later)
+The actual logic here will be pretty light and most of logic of each component is in `pkg` (Discussed later)

 | Component         	   | Runtime Component      |Used in|
 | :-------------    	   |:-------------          |:-|